How to Save Money on Groceries

 What to buy at the Dollar Store or Dollar Tree

-- Household kitchen items are the perfect target for shopping at Dollar Store or Dollar Tree.
+- Here’s one of the best ways to save on household kitchen items: Household kitchen items are the perfect target for shopping at Dollar Store or Dollar Tree.
 These items are heavily marked up at most grocery stores as a form of charging a fee for the convenience.
 However, the dollar stores will have spatulas, pots and pans, napkins, cups and plates, and many other things – even toilet paper!
 Saving on these items is literally saving you $25-$30 each time you make a grocery run.

 - Skip the brand names.
 Especially on things like paper towels, and canned fruits and vegetables.
 Green beans at dollar stores will taste just like the ones at grocery stores, and canned vegetables have a long shelf life.
 The mark-ups on name-brand veggies at the store is what pays for their commercials to find you!